 Yes, if you have a valid residence permit and are living in Norway, you may enter Norway.

 If you do not have a valid residence card and need an entry visa, you must contact the nearest hub embassy first, and then submit an application for a visa on paper-form to the nearest VFS application center.

 If you have a foreign passport or travel document that you cannot travel to Norway with because it is invalid or lost, you can contact the nearest Norwegian embassy to obtain a travel document for emergencies.

 You must have a legal residence in Norway and an entry visa in order for the UDI to provide you with a travel document for emergencies.

-To obtain an entry visa or passport letter, you must meet in person at the Embassy or VFS Visa Application Centre.
 If the embassy or VFS you currently need is closed for personal attendance, the UDI will wait to process your entry visa or passport application.
 You can check the Embassy / VFS website (external website) for updated information if personal attendance is possible.
 Keep in mind that information can change quickly.

 You can find the opening hours for the VFS offices on their website (external website), and you can follow the websites of the nearest Norwegian embassy (external website) if it is possible for you to go there to deliver your passport and get an entry visa.
 UDI does not have any further information to give you other than what you find on these websites.